infapy/infapy.github.io/docs/README.md

-Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Informatica CDI, Informatica Cloud Administrator, Informatica Cloud Monitor, Informatica CAI etc. You can find the latest, most up to date, documentation at our [doc site][] , including a list of services that are supported.
+Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Informatica CDI, Informatica Cloud Administrator, Informatica Cloud Monitor, Informatica CAI etc. You can find the latest, most up to date, documentation here at our [doc site][] , including a list of services that are supported.

 ## Getting Started